vedicastrology123/astroAstro/src/pages/articles/marriage-compatibility.md

 8. ###### Vashya.
 Vashyath anyonya vashyat

-his is an important koota suggesting the degree of magnetic control over each other.
+This is an important koota suggesting the degree of magnetic control over each other.
 Moon sign of the bride and the bridegroom must fall in the same group to get the maximum of 2 points.
 Chatushpada (quadruped) – Mesha, Vrisha, the second half of Dhanu, the first half of Makara.
 Manava Nara (biped) – Mithuna, Kanya, Tula, the first half of Dhanu, Kumbha.
 Jalachara (Aquatic) – Karka, Meena, the second Half of Makara.